 Farming

 The 65 acre HHY farm is key to alleviating poverty in our community and enlarging our children's futures.
 The farmland is being used to grow soybeans, maize, sunflowers, and other vegetables, as well as supporting a small orchard.
-We also raise pigs, goats, and chickens.
-We work as a family to plant and sow the fields, tend the orchard, and care for the animals.
-All farming is done by hand, using hoes and rakes—there are no tractors, no plows, etc. The children learn a strong work ethic, and excess crops and meat are sold in market for income.
+We also raise animals like pigs, goats, and chickens.
+Much of the care of the farm is performed by our farm manager, with support from the HHY family to plant and sow the fields, tend the orchard, and care for the animals..
+Much of the farming is done by hand, using hoes and rakes; we were blessed several years ago with a small tractor and plow that has enabled us to plant a much larger portion of the land.
+In doing this work, the children learn a strong work ethic, and excess crops and meat are sold in market for income.

 HHY cultivates sustainable farming practices